Search the NRDAR Restoration Project Repository

 Provide public access to Beach Pond by purchasing property and constructing a public boat launch.

-To compensate for injuries and interim losses sustained by marine birds, the Julie N Oil Spill Natural Resource Trustees contributed $25,000 to the Maine Department of Inland Fisheries and Wildlife (IFW) to be used toward the $945,000 purchase price of Flag Island, one of the most important seabird nesting islands in Casco Bay.
+To compensate for injuries and interim losses sustained by marine birds, the Julie N Oil Spill Natural Resource Trustees contributed $25,000 to the Maine Department of Inland Fisheries and Wildlife (MDIFW) to be used toward the $945,000 purchase price of Flag Island, one of the most important seabird nesting islands in Casco Bay.
 Flag Island is located in the eastern section of Casco Bay.
-It include. . . read more!
+It inclu. . . read more!